-The potential lease stipulations and mitigating measures included for analysis in this Supplemental EIS were developed as a result of numerous scoping efforts for the continuing OCS Program in the GOM.
-Five lease stipulations (described in Chapter 2.3.1.3 of the prior 2012-2017 Gulf of Mexico EISs) are proposed for WPA Lease Sale 248-the Topographic Features Stipulation, Military Areas Stipulation, Protected Species Stipulation, United Nations Convention on the Law of the Sea Royalty Payment Stipulation, and the Stipulation on the Agreement between the United States of America and the United Mexican States Concerning Transboundary Hydrocarbon Reservoirs in the Gulf of Mexico.

-The United Nations Convention on the Law of the Sea Royalty Payment Stipulation is applicable to the proposed WPA lease sale even though it is not an environmental or military stipulation.
+The potential lease stipulations and mitigating measures included for analysis in this Supplemental EIS were developed as a result of numerous scoping efforts for the continuing OCS Program in the Gulf of Mexico.
+Five lease stipulations (described in Chapter 2.3.1.3 of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS) are proposed for WPA Lease Sales 246 and 248-the Topographic Features Stipulation, the Military Areas Stipulation, the Protected Species Stipulation, the United Nations Convention on the Law of the Sea Royalty Payment Stipulation, and the Stipulation on the Agreement between the United States of America and the United Mexican States Concerning Transboundary Hydrocarbon Reservoirs in the Gulf of Mexico.
+The United Nations Convention on the Law of the Sea Royalty Payment Stipulation is applicable to a proposed WPA lease sale even though it is not an environmental or military stipulation.

 These measures will be considered for adoption by the ASLM, under authority delegated by the Secretary.
-The analysis of any stipulations for Alternative A does not ensure that the ASLM will make a decision to apply the stipulations to leases that may result from the proposed WPA lease sale nor does it preclude minor modifications in wording during subsequent steps in the prelease process if comments indicate changes are necessary or if conditions change.
+The analysis of any stipulations for Alternative A does not ensure that the ASLM will make a decision to apply the stipulations to leases that may result from a proposed WPA lease sale nor does it preclude minor modifications in wording during subsequent steps in the prelease process if comments indicate changes are necessary or if conditions change.

 Any lease stipulations or mitigating measures to be included in a lease sale will be described in the ROD for that lease sale.
 Mitigating measures in the form of lease stipulations are added to the lease terms and are therefore enforceable as part of the lease.
 In addition, each exploration and development plan, as well as any pipeline applications that result from a lease sale, will undergo a NEPA review, and additional project-specific mitigations will be applied as conditions of plan approval.
-Refer to Appendix A ("Commonly Applied Mitigating Measures") of the WPA 246/248 Supplemental EIS, which is incorporated by reference, for more information on the mitigations that BOEM and BSEE apply to plans and/or permits as applicable.
 The BSEE has the authority to monitor and enforce these conditions, and under 30 CFR part 250 subpart N, may seek remedies and penalties from any operator that fails to comply with those conditions, stipulations, and mitigating measures.